Spike2Vec: An Efficient and Scalable Embedding Approach for COVID-19 Spike Sequences: Results and Discussion

 \subsection{Clustering Results}

 We also test the performance of Spike2Vec using the $k$-means clustering method.
-Results for the clustering methods are shown in Table~\ref{tbl_f1_weighted_clustering}.
-We can observe that Spike2Vec clearly outperforms the baseline models in case of all but $1$ variant.
-The reason for the bad performance in case of Beta and Epsilon variants is due to the fact that they are in comparatively less proportion in the dataset (see Table~\ref{tbl_variant_information}).
-Because of the less information, Spike2Vec is not able to design rich feature vector representation for these variants.
+The contingency table for $k$-means (for some of the more well represented variants) computed using Spike2Vec is given in Table~\ref{tbl_contingency}.
+Since we have a total of $1327$ variants, it is not possible to show results for all variants.
+Therefore, we only present results for some of the common variants.
+The weighted $F_1$ score for OHE and Spike2Vec are shown in Table~\ref{tbl_f1_weighted_clustering}.
+We can observe that Spike2Vec clearly outperforms OHE in case of all but one variant.
+The reason for the poor performance in the case of Beta and Epsilon variants is due to the fact that they are in comparatively smaller proportion in the dataset (see Table~\ref{tbl_variant_information}).
+Because of this, Spike2Vec is not able to design a rich feature vector representation of these variants.

-The contingency table for some of the more well represented variants computed using Spike2Vec is given in Table~\ref{tbl_contingency}.
-Since we have a total of $1327$ variants, it is not possible to show the contingency table for all of the variants.
-Therefore, we only show relationship between variants and clusters for some of the popular variants in Table~\ref{tbl_contingency}.

-\subsection{Importance of Each Amino Acid}
+\subsection{Importance of each Amino Acid}

-Authors in~\cite{ali2021k} compute Information Gain (IG) between the variants and each amino acid (attribute) separately.
-The main goal for computing IG was to see the importance of each amino acid.
-Since they are using very small dataset ($7000$ spike sequences), it is not clear if the information gain values they computed will be the same for our $\approx 2.5$ million sequences.
-Therefore, a ``proof of concept" is needed to verify their results (on a larger dataset).
-The IG is defined as follows: